David Villa’s long-distance goal is a goalkeeper’s worst nightmare. How do Stefan Frei, other keepers avoid it?

 “You’re just always adjusting your position in relation to where the ball is at,” Sounders goalkeeper coach Tom Dutra said.
 “But when a guy does turn and face your goal — a guy like Villa — even at the halfway line, you’d better watch yourself.”

-Clint Dempsey nearly got a long distance strike past Whitecaps keeper David Ousted from about 40 yards out last week.
+Clint Dempsey nearly got a long-distance strike past Whitecaps keeper David Ousted from about 40 yards out last week.
 Dempsey’s shot arched over Ousted as he backpedaled frantically and wound up clanging off the crossbar and out of harm’s way.

 Most Read Stories